kwestin/roll-your-own-edr/README.md

 2. Click the "+ New Rule" button to create a new detection rule

-3. Name the rule "First Detection - Test"
+3. Name the rule "First Detection - [YOUR FIRST AND LAST NAME] "

 4. In the "Detect" window copy and past this YAML detection code: